History of Laura Ingraham in Timeline

 In 1996, Laura Ingraham first became a host on MSNBC.

-In 1997, Ingraham wrote an essay in The Washington Post stating she changed her views on homosexuality after witnessing her gay brother's struggle with his partner's AIDS diagnosis.
+In 1997, Laura Ingraham wrote an essay in The Washington Post stating she had changed her views on homosexuality after witnessing her gay brother's struggles with his partner's AIDS diagnosis.

 April 2001: Launched The Laura Ingraham Show